GengnirUt/tictactoe/README.md

 #TicTacToe

 Welcome to your TicTacToe development page.
-We are the group "Gangnir út" and this project was origenaly a course project in Hugbúnaðarfræði T-303-HUGB at Reykjavik University.
+We are the group "Gangnir út" and this project was originally a course project in Hugbúnaðarfræði T-303-HUGB at Reykjavik University.

 Links to project servise pages:
 * Our repository at GitHub can be found [here](https://github.com/GengnirUt/tictactoe).